Graduate Study at UIC

 Students who withdraw by the tenth day of the semester are not considered to have been registered for that term, and the withdrawn courses will not appear on the student’s transcript.
 Students who withdraw after the tenth day are considered “in residence” for that term, and are eligible to register for the next term.
 Please check the Office of the Registrar website for the summer session deadlines for withdrawing from courses.
 The withdrawn courses will appear on their transcript with a W grade.

-Graduate students who wish to withdraw may withdraw before the tenth day of the semester by completing the process using Student Self-Service in my.uic.edu.
-Students who wish to withdraw after the tenth day may secure copies of the withdrawal form from their director of graduate studies or the Graduate College.
-Please check the Office of the Registrar website (http://registrar.uic.edu/current_students/calendars) for the summer session deadlines for withdrawing from courses.
-Graduate students in a degree program should initiate official withdrawal by consulting their director of graduate studies for approval.
-Nondegree students who were not admitted to a specific department should initiate withdrawal from the Graduate College.
+Graduate students who wish to withdraw may withdraw before the tenth day of the semester by completing the process using XE Registration in my.uic.edu.
+Degree-seeking students who wish to withdraw after the tenth day should consult with their academic program and complete the online Term Withdrawal.
+Non-degree students may complete the form without consultation.
+Please check the Office of the Registrar website for the summer session deadlines for withdrawing from courses.

 Note: Graduate students who fail to register for two terms in a row (excluding summer) without taking an approved leave of absence forfeit their admission to the Graduate College.
 Like students who have officially withdrawn from the university before the tenth day of the semester (fifth day in summer), they must reapply for admission to the Graduate College.
 Readmission is not guaranteed.